silky/docs/argument protocol/ap.md

 Consideration of argument importance
 --

-*Goals*: Establish potential rationality of argument.
+*Goal*: Establish potential rationality of argument.

 The first step, before proposing to use the protocol, is for everyone involved to evaluate how important the particular argument would be, to each other.
 Essentially